UCDenver-ccp/ccp-nlp-pipelines/README.md

 ```

 ## Producing concept annotations using Docker
 The concept recognition pipeline has been containerized using Docker.
 Note that all user-specified paths should be specified as absolute paths.
+This Docker container is available [on DockerHub](https://hub.docker.com/repository/docker/ucdenverccp/nlp-pipelines/general).

 0. Install Docker
 1. create a local directory that contains plain text files to be annotated: `/path/to/txt`